smarripalapu/AWSBigDataPipeline/README.md

 Create big data processing pipeline.
 Explore use of tools such as Kafka or AWS Kinesis and AWS DynamoDB or EMR to accepts and process data in real-time or “simulated” real time.

 ## Docker image build steps for mac m1:
-ECR (Elastic Container Registry) REPOSITORY: s3dynamo Open the repository to view push commands as below.
+ECR (Elastic Container Registry) REPOSITORY: s3dynamo \n Open the repository to view push commands as below.

 1) docker build -t s3dynamo . --platform=linux/amd64